RobotOptimist/macivor/content/blog/scary-project.md

 :::

-It's still there, I think.
-The refactor still in progress.
+The refactor is still in progress.
 The old broken JavaScript still scraping by.

-Fellow devs, the dungeon I created still exists, seeking new inmates.
+Fellow developers, the dungeon I created still exists, seeking new inmates.
 That JavaScript "framework", a monster that few can slay.
 When you're out there, scrolling through ads thinking about your next gig, remember this.
 Be diligent lest you also be imprisoned.

 :::